ncr/at_intervals/README.markdown

         $("#widget").at_intervals(fn, { delay: 3000, name: "poll_messages") // calls fn(), then 3s delay, then fn() again, etc..

 2. Bind the periodical execution to a **DOM** element (usually the div representing the widget).
-    This allows for pausing the execution automatically when the div is hidden and for stopping if the div gets removed from **DOM**.
+    This allows pausing the execution automatically when the div is hidden and stopping if the div gets removed from **DOM**.

         $("#widget").hide() // pauses execution